2023 New Orleans Breakers season: Draft

-The Breakers clinched the fifth overall pick in the 2023 USFL Draft and hold the fifth pick in each round.
+The Breakers clinched the fifth overall pick in the 2023 USFL draft and hold the fifth pick in each round.

-The draft only included players that were 2023 draft eligible, contrasting with last years' draft which was to build rosters.
-Also differing from the 2022 draft, players weren't initially contracted with the USFL prior to the Draft, meaning teams have to negotiate with players to retain their rights.
+The draft only included players that were 2023 draft eligible, contrasting with the 2022 draft, which was to build rosters.
+Also differing from the 2022 draft, players were not initially contracted with the USFL prior to the draft, meaning teams have to negotiate with players to retain their rights.
 As of February 26, 2023, no player drafted by the New Orleans Breakers has signed a contract with the team.